sukyoungshin/sukyoungshin/README.md

 ## 👋 Hi there

 Welcome to my GitHub!
-I'm a Frontend Developer based in South Korea.
+I'm SuKyoung, and a frontend developer in South Korea.

 Here are some representative images that shows my recent activities and interests on GitHub: